vertiond/ccs-proposals/vtcember-twitter-2021.md

     amount:
 ---

 # SECOND GOAL REACHED!
-GIVEAWAY WILL PROCEED - OVERFUNDING; PLEASE READ
+GIVEAWAY WILL PROCEED; PLEASE READ
 The second goal of 1162.5 VTC has been reached and we can go ahead with the giveaway!
-We are now approaching our next giveaway milestone of 1550 VTC.
-This will allow a giveaway of 12.5 VTC to 4 users per day if reached!
-If not reached, excess funds can be redirected to future proposals, or partial amount can be used for an extra one-off giveaway (e.g. guess halving block time contest)
+It has been stable around the second goal (1180.22 VTC) which allows 3 winners per day :) The proposal will now be moved from funding required to Work In Progress.
+The giveaways have started on https://twitter.com/cryptovertedcom

 Funding address: [vtc1qptl8hu9wvy8qyhljngtxx69vaxfrg5t3tx2z99r69dumf33juq6s4nzv9e](https://chainz.cryptoid.info/vtc/address.dws?vtc1qptl8hu9wvy8qyhljngtxx69vaxfrg5t3tx2z99r69dumf33juq6s4nzv9e.htm)